United Kingdom Trading Partner Portal

 Tourism

-According to a February 2019 report by Visit California, 720,000 people visited California from the UK in 2017, spending approximately $1.03 billion, which is an average of $1,433 per visitor.
-Los Angeles and San Francisco were the top 2 destinations in the U.S. for tourists from the UK, followed by Las Vegas.
+According to an October 2025 report by Visit California, projected visitation to California from the UK in 2025 was expected to be 609,000 people, spending approximately $1.32 billion, with roughly 55% of visitors being on vacation or holiday travel.
+Los Angeles and San Francisco were the top 2 destinations in the U.S. for tourists from the UK, followed by Las Vegas and San Diego.

 UK Market Profile